robertreppel/gherk-book/README.markdown

 financial transactions:

 Scenario: Create an account
-	Given a Accounts Receivable subledger with id 3001 and a revenue account no. 3000 as controlling account And a revenue account 1236 "Sales (Services)" in Accounts Receivable Then the trial balance of the Accounts Receivable subledger should look like this:
+	Given a Accounts Receivable ledger with id 3001 and a revenue account no. 3000 as controlling account And a revenue account 1236 "Sales (Services)" in Accounts Receivable Then the trial balance of the Accounts Receivable ledger should look like this:
          | AccountNumber | AcctType  | AccountName		 | Debit | Credit |
          |       1236    |   Revenue | Sales (Services)  |   0.0 |   0.0  |